10 Best Hearing Aids of November 2024: Expert Reviewed

 The ability to buy online hearing aids eliminates some of the barriers that can prevent people from seeking care for their hearing loss.
 Overall, the purchasing process is simple for many OTC hearing aids, but it’s important to know that buying hearing aids online isn’t for everyone.

 In some cases, hearing loss may be caused by a medical problem such as diabetes, osteoporosis, or meningitis, and that can only be detected in a consultation with a medical doctor and an audiologist.
-Buying hearing aids without that intervention may let an underlying medical problem persist.
+Buying hearing aids without that intervention may allow an underlying medical problem to persist.

 It’s also important to keep in mind that getting the right hearing aid for your needs depends on your specific type and severity of hearing loss.
 Hearing aids bought through a hearing clinic are programmed individually for each person according to the results of their audiogram (hearing test).